🇬🇧 EN

 This entry reflects income from the replacement service, applying the corresponding VAT rate (21%).

-• Keep clear documentation for 4 years.
+• Clear documentation kept for 4 years.

-• Use the correct accounting classification of the asset.
+• Proper accounting classification of the asset.

 • Consult the tax adviser if the use or billing model changes.

-Additionally, it is advisable to review the accounting and tax treatment of the vehicle annually in the internal audit or with external advisers.
+In addition, it is advisable to review the accounting and tax treatment of the vehicle annually in the internal audit or with external advisers.

 Conclusion